What is the environmental impact of the Dutch flowerbulb sector?

 The flowerbulb sector has a bad image.
 It is said that we are bad for the environment because of the extremely high amounts of unsafe, poisonous pesticides and herbicides and the machines that are used on the land and in the warehouse.
 There is a lot to be said about that idea.
 The use of pesticides and herbicides cannot be denied, but of course there are very strict rules for the use of those.

 Pesticides and herbicides for flowerbulbs need to suffice to the same laws as the pesti- and herbicides used for food.
 Flowerbulbs are, with the resources that we are allowed to use, never poisonous to humans.
 We could even eat our tulips (something that actually happened in the Netherlands during World War II).
 To make sure all these rules are lived up to, the BKD (Bloembollen Keuringsdienst) and other agricultural investigative bodies like the PD (Plantenziektekundige Dienst) exist.
-They test all the flowerbulbs the growers want to export, so they are actually some sort of flowerbulb-police.
+They test all the flowerbulbs the growers want to export, so they are actually a sort of flowerbulb-police.

 But when did the flowerbulbworld acquire this bad name?
 That is probably because for some time, it really did harm the environment, in a lot of ways.
 At the end of the eighties and in the early nineties, there was a lot of attention given tot his problem, and people started to realise that they could change this.
 Around this time, in the early nineties, the government, the University of Leiden and the flowerbulb growers themselves took action.
 They made a step-by-step plan to make the flowerbulb sector more environmentally responsible, and to reduce the use of pesticides and herbicides as much as possible.
-In a report that was set up, the innovation in the flowerbulb sector from 1996 until 2000 is kept up.
+In a report that was set up, the innovation in the flowerbulb sector from 1996 until 2000 is continued.
 Here, we will tell you about the most important points discussed in this report.

 Agreements that were made during this consultation, are captured in the agreement “Uitvoering overeenkomst Milieubeleid Bloembollensector,” meaning “Implementation of the Agreement regarding the Environmental Policy of the Flowerbulbsector.”
 The agreements were mostly about the use of pesticides and herbicides.
 A few goals were set, and those have been largely accomplished.
 There has been way more improvement than what had been planned!
 Since the nineties, the use of pesticides and herbicides has declined to a level that we did not think we could reach.